khulnasoft-lab/design.khulnasoft.com/contents/components/popover.md

 ### Behavior

-- Popovers are triggered from a [button](/components/button) on click event.
+- Popovers are triggered by clicking on an element whose purpose is to trigger the popover.
+- When the popover is visible, the <kbd>Tab</kbd> key moves focus through any interactive elements within it.
+- Popovers can be dismissed by:
-- Popovers are dimissed by clicking on the close button on the popover or by clicking outside of the popover.
-Popovers can also be dismissed by the the <kbd>Esc</kbd> key.
+    - Clicking on the close button within the popover.
+    - Clicking outside of the popover.
+    - The <kbd>Tab</kbd> key exiting the popover.
+    - The <kbd>Esc</kbd> key being pressed.

 ### Content